AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cicd.md

 ---
 title: CI/CD for API Mesh
-description: Learn how to setup continuous integration and continuous delivery/deployment for API Mesh .
+description: Learn how to set up continuous integration and continuous delivery/deployment for API Mesh .
 keywords:
   - API Mesh
   - Extensibility